 Thirteen or so women are presented in this book.
 Their stories are, as the authors’ introduction and the eight pages of acknowledgments indicate, mostly from court documents, police records, cop historians, reliable journalists, published news stories.
 There were also extensive interviews with friends, neighbors, independent journalists, retired policemen, etc. The thoroughness in checking and corroborating sources, conducting interviews, and so on, cannot be faulted.

-Mumbai’s mafia world is an incestuous one with treacherous alliances and deep networks that include local/national politicians, global businessmen, Bollywood celebrities, and, yes, law makers/enforcers.
+Mumbai’s mafia world is an incestuous one with treacherous alliances and deep networks that include local/national politicians, global businessmen, Bollywood celebrities, and, yes, lawmakers and law enforcers.
 I imagine it is difficult to write a book about this milieu while many of these folks are still alive without annoying someone important enough to make you “disappear” if they do not like what they read.
 So, in addition to the rigorous source-checking, there is an evident abundance of caution here.
 Do not expect any major revelations.

 What I found disappointing, I must admit, is the way the stories were presented.
-A caveat: I tend to be more finicky about the issues below than your average reader because of my own writerly approaches and my stint as editor of a literary magazine.
+A caveat: I tend to be more finicky about the issues below than your average reader because of my own writerly approaches and my stint as the editor-in-chief of a literary magazine.
 I realize that many others will not be bothered by these things.

-First, the narratives were uneven in a lot of places with points of view jumping all over the place and clumsy grammar and punctuation–nothing a good copy editor could not have fixed.
+First, the narratives were uneven in a lot of places with points of view jumping all over the map and clumsy grammar and punctuation — nothing a good copy editor could not have fixed.
 It got rather annoying after I was stumbling over these errors on pretty much every page.